Robustness- and weight-based resource measures without convexity restriction: Multicopy witness and operational advantage in static and dynamical quantum resource theories: Worst-case advantage of resources in channel discrimination

-\end{theorem} Thus, the generalized robustness can be interpreted as the worst-case maximum advantage under multiple sets of free states.
-Mathematically, this result does not depend on which decomposition of $\mathcal{F}(\mathcal{H})$ we pick.
+\end{theorem} Thus, the generalized robustness can be interpreted as the worst-case maximum advantage under multiple sets of free states. {\blue Since the generalized robustness is faithful,~\eqref{eq:worst_case_advantage_robustness} implies that every resource state is useful in the sense of the worst-case maximum advantage for channel discrimination. } Mathematically, this result does not depend on which decomposition of $\mathcal{F}(\mathcal{H})$ we pick.
 We may apply this result to whatever scenario we want to consider.
 When the set $\mathcal{F}(\mathcal{H})$ of free states happens to be convex, then the infimum over $k$ is omitted, and this result will naturally be reduced to the previous result for convex QRTs by Ref.~\cite{Takagi2019b}.

 To prove this theorem, we use the following lemma, showing that the generalized robustness with respect to the union of convex subsets is given by the infimum value of the generalized robustness with respect to each subset.
 We also show a diagram for an intuitive understanding of this lemma in FIG.~\ref{fig:worst_case}.